 Here is the Move.Shetland.org newsletter from March 2011, which we hope you find of interest.
 As usual, we highlight what's happening in Shetland and try to paint a picture of island life.
 If you're tempted to make the move, we have lots of down-to-earth information on our website and you can contact our team for advice.

 Shetland is a special place.
 For example, not many people in Britain find that their trip to the supermarket includes great views of seals or indeed, as in this video of wild otters from local photographer Austin Taylor.
 Here, such encounters aren't unusual.
 There's a remarkably strong and diverse community life, one element of which is a season of fire festivals between January and March.
-In this article about Northmavine Up Helly Aa in The Herald, Chris Cope captures the atmosphere at one of these events.
+In an article about Northmavine Up Helly Aa in The Herald, Chris Cope captures the atmosphere at one of these events.

 Creativity is valued here, with a great deal happening not only in music, film or writing but also in new technologies.
 Now, as the days lengthen, people are turning to outdoor pursuits, with the trout fishing season about to get under way, gardeners doing their Spring tidying and golfers returning to the islands' courses.